 Tommy co-founded the Alexander Technique Association of New England (ATA) in 1982 and the Frank Pierce Jones Archives and the F. Matthias Alexander Archives, initially housed in the Wessell Library at Tufts University.
 He was ATA’s director for six years.

-Tommy is co-author of Scientific and Humanistic Contributions of Frank Pierce Jonesand has contributed numerous papers on the Alexander work, Tai Chi, and theater to Alexander and theater journals, periodicals, martial arts journals, and newsletters.
+Tommy is the author of Touching Presence and co-author of Scientific and Humanistic Contributions of Frank Pierce Jones and has contributed numerous papers on the Alexander work, Tai Chi, and theater to Alexander and theater journals, periodicals, martial arts journals, and newsletters.
 Tommy has taught in over twenty teacher-training courses around the world, presented papers at both the First and Second International Congresses for Alexander Teachers, was one of the Second Generation Teachers invited to give master classes at the Third International Congress and has consistently given Continuous Learning classes at the congresses since their inception.

-Tommy is currently writing a novel Just Like Always --in progress, while beginning a book on the Alexander work, Ease of Being: Perspectives on The Alexander Technique.
+Tommy is currently writing a novel-in-progress, Just Like Always, while beginning a another book on the Alexander work, Ease of Being: Perspectives on The Alexander Technique.

-In 2016, along with Debi Adams and Bob Lada, his two principle teaching assistants in his teacher training course for over thirty years, Tommy co-founded “In the Company of Support,” an Annual Summer Retreat for advanced study in the Alexander work for teachers, trainees and the general public.
+In 2016, along with Debi Adams and Bob Lada, his two principle teaching assistants in his teacher training course since 1991, Tommy co-founded “In the Company of Support,” an Annual Summer Retreat for advanced study in the Alexander work for teachers, trainees and the general public.
 Each summer, teachers and guest presenters from the Alexander community and in the Arts, Humanities and Science, world-wide are invited to teach and participate.